Wednesday, 24 December 2025

 “Aha!
 Bring them to me, and get out that fan heater you hide in your bedroom.
 We’ll have a drink yet!”

 Chris had stood the two empty bottles in front of the fan heater, which was running at full blast.
-The heat from the fan was hitting the cold glass, thereby condensing the holy juice out of the bottle.
+The heat from the fan was hitting the cold glass, condensing the holy juice out of the bottle.

 Where before there was nothing, we suddenly had a couple of inches of Christmas Cheer.